 This program is an interdisciplinary course of study designed for students seeking to prepare themselves for one of the many opportunities in the growing field of service for older adults.
-UCM offers both an on-campus program in Warrensburg and an extended campus experience at the UCM Summit Center.
-The off-campus program centers around evening classes that rotate in a two year cycle.
-Courses are offered in a variety of formats: traditional classroom setting, online, and interactive television (I-TV).
+UCM offers both an on-campus program in Warrensburg and off-campus at the UCM Summit Center.